Skip to main content

-Parenting Visitation Lawyer Illinois
+Chicago Parenting Visitation Lawyer

-Parenting Time And Child-Related Matters
+Parenting Time and Child-Related Matters

 When you seek a divorce or a relationship ends, your time with your child is of the utmost importance.
 Child custody, or parenting time as it is now called in Illinois, is one of the most worrisome parts of divorce.